Contents

 • Learn the tricks and techniques: You can take a guided tour and learn how the special effects team came up with brilliant ways to bring the magic of Hogwarts to life.

-• Feel like Potter yourself: Check out the green screen experience where you can "fly" over London like in the films!
+• Spot classics: Check out the Knight Bus, the Marauder's Map, the Invisibility Cloak, and more!
 It’s a fun way to see how visual effects work and get a behind-the-scenes look at the magic of movie-making.

 Special effects to see on your Harry Potter Studio Tour